vervallsweg/cast-web-api/README.md

 Proxies the image from the device's image url.
 Useful if your application can only access local content.

 ##### /playMedia [HTTP POST]
 Returns a response object.
 Requires a JSON array with the media information in the request data.
-It uses Google's [default media receiver](https://developers.google.com/cast/docs/receiver_apps#default "Default Media Receiver").
-If you don't know what this is please **read the documentation first**, it is linked above and below.
-Remember: always check device compatibility (formats, screen available) before casting your media to a device!

 - mediaType: the Google Cast media type string, see: - [supported media](https://developers.google.com/cast/docs/media#media-type-strings "supported media").
 Don't just use mp3 or mp4, the correct string from the doc is needed (e.g. audio/mp3).
 - mediaUrl: HTTP(S) url to your content
 - mediaStreamType: Stream type of media your media, see: - [streamType](https://developers.google.com/cast/docs/reference/messages#MediaInformation "streamType")
 - mediaTitle (->title)
 - mediaSubtitle (->subtitle)
 - mediaImageUrl (->images[0]): see - [generic media metadata](https://developers.google.com/cast/docs/reference/messages#GenericMediaMetadata "generic media metadata")

+It uses Google's [default media receiver](https://developers.google.com/cast/docs/receiver_apps#default "Default Media Receiver").
+If you don't know what this is please **read the documentation first**, it is linked above and below.
+Remember: always check device compatibility (formats, screen available) before casting your media to a device!

+Google TTS is also supported.
+The text you would like to be read out is in mediaTitle.
+On the cast device mediaTitle and subtitle will be swapped.
+Every other attribute is still required except for mediaType, mediaUrl, mediaStreamType which will be overwritten.
+Requires one more attribute to the JSON array.

+- googleTTS: [Language-code](https://cloud.google.com/speech-to-text/docs/languages "Language-code") of the text to read

 ```
 TODO: curl example
 ```